Light Dark Matter Accumulating in Planets: Nuclear Scattering: Earth Model and Details of Monte Carlo Simulations

-where we take the Earth velocity $v_\oplus=220$~km/s.
 A dark matter particle in the halo will be accelerated by the Sun's and Earth's gravitational potential.
-If an infalling dark matter particle has speed $u_\chi$ when far from the Sun, we assume that it will have speed $w(r)=\sqrt{u_\chi^2+v_s^2+v_e(r)^2}$ at a distance $r$ from the Earth center, where $v_s=42.2$~km/s is the the escape velocity from the Sun at 1 AU and $v_e(r)$ is the escape velocity of the Earth.
+If an infalling dark matter particle has speed $u_\chi$ when far from the Sun, we assume that it will have speed $w(r)=\sqrt{u_\chi^2+v_s^2+v_e(r)^2}$ at a distance $r$ from the Earth center, where $v_s=42.2$~km/s is the the escape velocity from the Sun at 1 AU and $v_e(r)$ is the escape velocity of the Earth at radius $r$.
 We neglect the subtleties in the solar velocity boost in the frame of the Earth, see for example~\cite{Griest:1987vc}.
 We have also neglected the effect of the Galactic escape velocity of dark matter at the position of the solar system, as the Maxwellian distribution above the escape velocity only makes up a small fraction of dark matter, and the capture of dark matter is dominated by the low velocity part.

-A dark matter particle may scatter with the nuclei in the Earth, losing part of its kinetic energy.
-If the particle falls below the Earth's escape velocity, it will be gravitationally captured.
-If the dark matter-nucleus interaction is strong enough that all dark matter particles that bombard the Earth are captured, the capture rate saturates at the geometric capture rate
+The geometric capture rate at which all dark matter particles that bombard the Earth are captured is

 where